No products in the cart.

 Now we come to the easy part.
 As long as you possess a potting mix that can nicely drain water and can dry off rather quickly, you have yourself an excellent candidate for your alocasia.

-Another great plus goes to soils which are rich in peat or humus.
+Another great plus goes to soils that are rich in peat or humus.
 Once you get everything settled, adding some perlite or orchid bark is a great way to naturally promote optimal conditions.

 A word of warning: avoid products that have high salt contents in them, as they can damage your plant’s roots.